med1844/TheBlockheadsTools/README.md

 WIP.
-Developing GUI for the blockheads world editor.
+Library for reading & writing the save file of "The Blockheads", in Rust and Python.

+There's a half-baked GUI that can be used to view the world.

 ### `libdispatch` to run server